upendra-eth/concurrency-notes/README.md

 ## 🌟 Acknowledgments

-This repository is maintained by [Your Name].
+This repository is maintained by Upendra Singh.
 Suggestions and feedback are highly appreciated!
 Feel free to open an issue or connect with me.
 ```